Cyber Crisis Emergency Management

 Authority for control carries with it responsibility for tasking and coordinating other organisations in accordance with the needs of a situation.
 Authority includes:

-• The SEMP, formed under Section 9 (1) (b) of the Act, identifies DPC as the Control Agency for ‘Cyber Crisis’.
+- The SEMP, formed under Section 9 (1) (b) of the Act, identifies DTF as the Control Agency for ‘Cyber Crisis’.

-Find out more about the responsibilities in the Premier and Cabinet Circular 042 - Cyber Security Incident Management and the SEMP.
+Find out more about the responsibilities in the Premier and Cabinet Circular 042 - Cyber Security Incident Management (external site) (PDF) (external site) (PDF) (external site) (PDF) (external site) (PDF) and the SEMP. (external site) (external site) (external site) (external site)